evanlong/etching/EtchingStepByStep.md

 As an example we can trace the Mona Lisa:

-	python ControlScripts/ImagePoints.py SamplesAssets/mona.png
+	python ControlScripts/ImagePoints.py --device /dev/tty.PathToUsbDevice SamplesAssets/mona.png

-The initial position of the head must be done manaully.
+The initial position of the head must be done manually.
 For `mona.png` the top center of the Etch-a-Sketch will work just fine.

+It is also possible to save the drawing commands to a file and simulate the result in another program:

+	# Commands are logged to stdout when the --device option is not passed
+	python ControlScripts/ImagePoints.py SamplesAssets/mona.png > OutputCommands.txt

+The output is vectors with a distance.
+The source repo includes a simple Mac app in `MacEtchASketchSimulator` to simulate the drawing commands.
+It can be built and run with Xcode.
+Once it is running open the file with the saved drawing commands: `OutputCommands.txt`.

 ### Custom Images